 When a school is identified as academically under-performing by State Education Department standards, it is appointed a receiver to help.

-In our case, the receiver is Superintendent Kaweeda G. Adams, who is given increased authority to make changes directly to our school, including changes to curriculum, staffing, budgeting and more.
+In our case, the receiver is the superintendent, who is given increased authority to make changes directly to our school, including changes to curriculum, staffing, budgeting and more.

 Beginning with the 2018-19 school year, the placement of a school under superintendent receivership is a consequence of it being identified for Comprehensive Support and Improvement (CSI) based on the state’s new accountability system under the Every Student Succeeds Act (ESSA) plan.

 Our school is required to submit a plan to the State Education Department outlining our process and timeline for improving in designated areas.
 The documents are available below on this page.